-Each year, qualified students are offered the opportunity to enter the Kelley School as freshmen.
+Each year, qualified high school seniors are offered the opportunity to enter the Kelley School as freshmen.
 To be eligible for Freshman Direct Admission, students must:

-- Be admitted, as freshmen, to IU Bloomington for the Fall semester. - 2.
-List business as the intended major on the IU Bloomington application. - Have a minimum SAT score of 1270 (Critical Reading and Math combined) or a minimum ACT score of 29. - 4.
-Be in the top 10 percent of the high school graduating class or have a 3.7 high school GPA (on a 4.0 scale).
+- 1. Be admitted, as freshmen, to IU Bloomington for the Fall semester. - List any business major as the intended major on the IU Bloomington application. - Have a minimum SAT score of 1270 (Critical Reading and Math combined) or a minimum ACT composite score of 30.
+For each exam, Kelley accepts the highest score for the section from different test dates. - 4.
+Show a 3.7 high school GPA (on a 4.0 scale).
+If provided, the weighted GPA will be utilized. - All applicants whose native language is not English must demonstrate English language proficiency (see the Kelley Undergraduate Admission website for details).